luke4u/Sentiment_Analysis/README.md

 # Review_classification
 This is to create a classifier for yelp review classification with NLP techniques.
+Data visualization, feature extraction via CountVectorizer are used, and TfidfTransformer is used to further extract features.